-People need to hear your story in order to trust you and feel like they know you.
+People need to hear your story in order to trust you and get to know you.

-Your lifestyle business will be built around you and your story.
-People want to buy into you.
+Your life, and business, is built around you and your story.
+People want to get to know you.

-It may not be great at first, but the more you share it, the more you’ll learn what inspires people, and what works.
+The way you tell your story may not be great at first, but the more you share it, the more you learn what inspires people.

-It all starts with challenging your assumptions and fears.
+It all starts with challenging the illusory authority of your mind.

 It starts with looking at your fears and saying, “So what?
-If the worst has to happen, then let it happen, but I’ll do what I love or die trying.”
+If the worst has to happen, then let it happen, but I will follow my heart.”